JNPauli/IntroductionToPython/content/index.md

 Hence, I'd like to shout out the following persons:

-Dr. Robert Ennis, because he got me into programming and I got inspiration from his course material to include in this course
+[Dr. Robert Ennis](https://www.allpsych.uni-giessen.de/rob/index.html), because he got me into programming and I got inspiration from his course material to include in this course

-Prof. Peer Herholz, because he got me into Python programming and I, again, got a lot of inspiration from his course material
+[Prof. Peer Herholz](https://peerherholz.github.io/), because he got me into Python programming and I, again, got a lot of inspiration from his course material

-Prof. Benjamin Gagl, because he did this course the previous years and I am able to use some of his materials
+[Prof. Benjamin Gagl](https://www.hf.uni-koeln.de/42148) because he actually taught this course the previous years and I am able to use some of his materials